Aprexis/training/source/sections/all-about-PHI/elements-of-PII.md

 		<tr>
 			<td>1</td>
 			<td width="250px">Name</td>
 			<td>Well, of course i.e. first name, last name, maiden name combinations.
 One could argue that just any <strong>one</strong> of the above doesn&#39;t uniquely identify an individual after all &quot;James&quot; is a pretty common name.
-But it could be possible to identify an individual using a combination of data i.e. first name, zipcode, street address etc.</td>
+But it could be possible to identify an individual using a combination of data i.e. first name, zip code, street address etc.</td>
 		</tr>
 		<tr>
 			<td>2</td>
 			<td>Geographic locators</td>
-			<td>Everything (street address, city, precinct, zipcode, lat long coordinates etc.) are considered PII.
-The first three digits of the zipcode are usually considered ok for use except in the case of certain zipcodes which cover a small population (less than 20,000).
-There are currently 17 zipcodes that fit that profile - 036, 692, 878, 059, 790, 879, 063, 821, 884, 102, 823, 890, 203, 830, 893, 556, 831.
-So three digit zipcodes are ok to be used except for the above listed ones.</td>
+			<td>Everything (street address, city, precinct, zip code, lat long coordinates etc.) are considered PII.
+The first three digits of the zip code are usually considered ok for use except in the case of certain zip codes which cover a small population (less than 20,000).
+There are currently 17 zip codes that fit that profile - 036, 692, 878, 059, 790, 879, 063, 821, 884, 102, 823, 890, 203, 830, 893, 556, 831.
+So three digit zip codes are ok to be used except for the above listed ones.</td>
 		</tr>
 		<tr>
 			<td>3</td>